firebase/genkit/docs/firebase.md

     mkdir -p $PROJECT_ROOT
     ```

-1. Initialize a Firebase project in the folder:
+1. Initialize a Firebase project with Genkit in the folder:

     ```posix-terminal
     cd $PROJECT_ROOT

-    firebase init
+    firebase init genkit
     ```

-    - Select **Functions** as the only feature to set up (for now).
     - Select the project you created earlier.
-    - Select **TypeScript** as the functions language.

-    Accept the defaults for the remaining prompts.

-1. Initialize Genkit in your Firebase project:

-    ```posix-terminal
-    cd $PROJECT_ROOT/functions

-    genkit init
-    ```

-    - Select **Firebase** as the deployment platform.
     - Select the model provider you want to use.

     Accept the defaults for the remaining prompts.
 The `genkit` tool will create